sv-576/codedump/README.md

+# Welcome to the place where I will dump my code.

-# Computer Science course I am in - AP Computer Science A
+# I am in AP Computer Science A, and am learning Java in the class.